How might we help young people customize their living space for comfort when they are at the start of their careers?

 “The homeownership rate among millennials ages 25 to 34 is 8 percentage points lower than baby boomers and 8.4 percentage points lower than Gen Xers in the same age group”**Millennial Homeownership - Why Is It So Low, and How Can We Increase It?

-Among all the interviews, we noticed some recurring topics that resonate with our desk research.
+Among the interviews with 16 renters and homeowners, we noticed some recurring topics that resonate with our desk research.
 We grouped some of our findings under 4 categories:

 When choosing a place to live at, young people values proximity to work location, personal space, being able to work at home, and being close to their community.

 Homeowners have more advantages on this point.
 But maintenance is a hassle.